Rwanda safari and tours

 Sample Rwanda safaris

 For those intending to track gorillas during the drier months of the year.
-Book your gorilla trip months in advance to ensure that you have gorilla permits.
+We recommend you book your Rwanda tour months in advance to ensure that you have gorilla permits.

 To obtain a visa, you require a valid travel document for at-least 6 months validity.
 You also need a certificate of immunisation against any epidemic disease at a time.

 Rwanda has a great number of hotels and lodge that can accommodate, you and your friends or Family.
 There are quite a number of them in the city and also closer to the national parks.
-The country has a a great number of luxury hotels.
+This country has a great number of luxury hotels and lodges.
 However, basic and moderate facilities are available for those with a budget for their Rwanda safari holiday.
-Tourists are advised that some hotels are new to the industry therefore services might not be to standard.
-However, what should matter is that you will have a great and awe inspiring experience during your Rwanda safaris.